Valérie Quennessen: Biography

-Randal Kleiser's Summer Loverswas the peak of her career for American audiences.
+Randal Kleiser's Summer Lovers was the peak of her career for American audiences.
 This story of a love triangle on the Greek island of Santorini also starred Peter Gallagher and Daryl Hannah.
-During the filming of the movie, in which she played Lina, an archaeologist, Valérie is said to have discovered several pieces of pottery at the Akrotiri site that were more than 3,500 years old.

 Shortly after Summer Lovers, Valérie Quennessen appeared in the short We Cannes, filmed during the 1982 film festival by François Manceaux, then gradually retired from acting, choosing to concentrate on raising her family.
-She and Francois Manceaux had two children, Antoine (1982) and Elsa (1985) both of them born in France.
+She and François Manceaux had two children, Antoine (born 1982) and Elsa (born 1985), both of them born in France.
 On March 19, 1989, she died in a car accident on the A13 highway in Saint-Ouen-des-Champs at the age of 31.